Tag Archive for: Northern Australia

 This is a link to the previous volume 5.

-‘Deep roots’: agriculture, national security and nation-building in northern Australia
+‘Deep roots’: Agriculture, national security and nation-building in northern Australia

 This report offers a multidisciplinary analysis of the various components that make up and influence the vast and complex agriculture industry network in northern Australia.
 It examines the economic and historical underpinnings of the agriculture industry we know today; the administration, direction and implementation of agricultural policy and funding across levels of government; the many and varied demographic and cultural characteristics of the northern Australian population; and the evolution of place-based physical and digital infrastructure.